 A Highland beach in summer.

-Clachtoll is one of three stunning beaches from the manonabeach series on the Assynt peninsula.
-Like Achmelvich, it is located north west of Lochinver, but further out, towards Point of Stoer.
+Clachtoll beach, like Achmelvich, it is located north west of Lochinver, but further out, towards Point of Stoer.
 This is a white sand and shell beach, in a rocky and rugged setting, with a feature called the Split Rock.
 Although it is unspoilt and natural, there is a convenient static caravan park nearby.
-The whole Assynt peninsula is a tonic for any traveler, giving a wonderful sense of space and detachment from the hurly burly of modern life.
+The whole Assynt peninsula is a tonic for any traveler, giving a wonderful sense of space and detachment, away from the hurly burly of modern life.

 Jim’s history on this beach.